 Throughout the whole season, there are many activities & performances to look forward to.
 Child choirs or small concerts are often held near the main market or inside a church.
 Carousels or Ferris wheels are always a popular draw for children.
 Sometimes there are even small markets organized purely for kids’ entertainment.
 An Ice-skating rank is also common, which makes up for a fun activity.

-Practical information about Christmas Markets in Germany
+Practical Information Christmas Markets in Germany

 When do Christmas Markets open in Germany?